-Sapir-Whorf hypothesis: Established by Edward Sapir and Benjamin Lee Whorf states that language influences thought and perception of reality.
+Sapir-Whorf hypothesis: Established by Edward Sapir and Benjamin states that language influences thought and perception of reality.
 It is also called linguistic relativity, because it focuses on how different languages lead to differences in perception.

-Leonard Bloomfield (1887-1949) is, together with Edward Sapir, one of the two most prominent American linguists of the first half of the twentieth century.
+Leonard Bloomfield (1887-1949) is, together with Edward SAPIR, one of the two most prominent American linguists of the first half of the twentieth century.
 His book Language (Bloomfield, 1933) was the standard introduction to linguistics for thirty years following its publication.
 Together with his students, particularly Bernard Bloch, Zellig Harris, and Charles Hockett, Bloomfield established the school of thought that has come to be known as American structural linguistics, which dominated the field until the rise of GENERATIVE GRAMMAR in the 1960s.

-Immediate Constituent Analysis: ICA
+2-Immediate Constituent Analysis (ICA)

-The term ICA was proposed by Wilhelm Wundt and named and first introduced by Bloomfield in 1939.
+The term ICA was first introduced by Bloomfield in 1939.
 The technique of Immediate constituent of analysis or I.C. analysis is used to analyze utterances to their components or constituents.
 In other words, this technique shows how any given construction can be broken down to smallest meaningful units.